-Bouygues intends to continue raising awareness of modern slavery and human trafficking with our supply chain by providing workshops and training via our partner the Supply Chain Sustainability School.
-Bouygues promotes best practice by encouraging its supply chain to become- partners of the Supply Chain Sustainability School, thereby gaining access to all the online resources and training events offered by the School.
+Bouygues is a member of the Supply Chain Sustainability School.
+Bouygues promotes best practice by encouraging its supply chain to become partners of the Supply Chain Sustainability School, thereby gaining access to all the online resources and training events offered by the School.